-In 2005, film producer Franklin Leonard sent out an email to a group of high-powered industry executives, asking them to recommend their favorite undeveloped screenplays.
+In 2005, film producer Franklin Leonard sent out an email to a group of high-powered industry executives, asking them to recommend their favourite undeveloped screenplays.
 The response astounded him.
 Leonard’s inbox was flooded with so many gems that he decided to make the inquiry an annual occurrence.
 The Black List was born.

 Created to shine a light on writers and screenplays who had not been given their due for a number of reasons, the Black List has played a key role in the origin stories several critically-acclaimed stories for 15 years.
 By being on Leonard’s list, movies like Dev Patel’s Hollywood debut Slumdog Millionaire and The Revenant — the film that won industry veteran Leonardo DiCaprio his very first Oscar in 2016 — were able to make it to the silver screen.
 The 2019 list promises to rocket a select few screenplays into the mainstream, including a documentary about the life of the late rapper Mac Miller.

 Written by Kyle Anderson and Michael Vlamis, Blue Slide Park will be the unofficial story of the rapper, who passed away from an accidental overdose of fentanyl.
 The film's name comes from the local park in Pittsburgh where Miller spent much of his childhood (which also inspired his debut album) and will likely follow his journey from the moment he decided to seriously pursue hip hop at age 15 to his untimely death in 2018.